skippyskiddy/skippyskiddy/README.md

 Hi there!

-📕 I'm currently pursuing an MSCS at Northeastern University, with an interesting background as an ex-product marketing manager.
-I think I bring valuable insights into the world of softeare dev as a career switcher, with years of professional experience in graphic design, marketing, and project management.
+📕 I'm currently pursuing an MSCS at Northeastern University, having previously worked as a product marketing manager.
+I believe I bring valuable insights into the world of softeare dev as a career switcher with years of professional experience in graphic design, marketing, and project management.

 💻 My current programming foundation includes Python, Java, and C with a strong proficiency in data structures, algorithms, and software engineering principles through a variety of academic & hobbyist projects.